 OK – a fairly obvious choice considering, well this is a street food blog, but at night the semi-bustling streets of Cao Bang come alive with numerous vendors pulling up coverings to protect from the constant rain, and BBQing up a storm!
 Much meatier, less spicy, and much more rowdy than doing Kao Rou (BBQ) in China..

 The Vietnamese are quite tribal with their beers, and whilst the southerners might like Saigon Beer, north of the DMZ its all about Hanoi beer.
 One crazy quirk that I embraced is from the days before they had refrigeration en-masse where they would add ice to beers, now even if the beer is cold they prefer to drink their beer with ice.
 Hell, I even added sprite, and made it a cocktail!

-Duck, lots of duck
+Street Food Cao Bang – Duck, lots of duck

 Many years ago when I was studying for my TEFL certificate I briefly learned Vietnamese.
 Banh Mi means bread (with stuff in it like a sandwich), amusingly it sounds like “bang me”.
 You can buy these baguettes at the sides of almost every road in Cao Bang with the French influence being very apparent.
 Foisgras was actually invented by the Vietnamese!

-Lime, salt, and pepper
+Lime, salt, pepper and street food Cao Bang!